 Carbon tax best way to cut greenhouse gas emissions: IMF

-[WASHINGTON] At US$70 per ton of carbon dioxide, a carbon tax would be the most efficient means of cutting greenhouse gas emissions, according to an International Monetary Fund report published Friday.
+AT US$70 per tonne of carbon dioxide, a carbon tax would be the most efficient means of cutting greenhouse gas emissions, according to an International Monetary Fund (IMF) report published Friday.

 The Paris Agreement, adopted in 2015 by more than 200 countries, aims to cap overall increases in global temperatures at two degrees centigrade above the pre-industrial era.

-"The 2C target would require cutting emissions by roughly a third by 2030 and a global carbon price of around US$70 per ton," IMF Managing Director Christine Lagarde and Vitor Gaspar, the fund's head of fiscal affairs, said in a joint blog post.
+"The 2C target would require cutting emissions by roughly a third by 2030 and a global carbon price of around US$70 per tonne," IMF managing director Christine Lagarde and Vitor Gaspar, the fund's head of fiscal affairs, said in a joint blog post.

-"There is a growing consensus that carbon pricing...is the single most effective mitigation instrument," they said.